Smily1984/scala-rete/README.md

 [Forward chaining](https://en.wikipedia.org/wiki/Forward_chaining)

 WM - working memory

-node - a node from a RETE network maps to an Actor in Scala fact - something we know of or we can observe, we make decisions based on facts and pre-defined rules that acts upon those facts
+node - a node from a RETE network maps to an Actor in Scala

+fact - something we know of or we can observe, we make decisions based on facts and pre-defined rules that acts upon those facts

-# An Example of Forward Chaining:
+# Let's start with an example:

 ### Rules: